-Children are growing up in a world that is constantly changing and it is crucial that we teach them how to navigate through life safely, happily and healthily.
-We feel this is the duty of all the staff at school in partnership with the parents.
-We teach children about relationships, emotions, reproduction and health, as well as transferable skills to help with life.
-We consistently promote British values.
+Our aim is to teach children how to navigate through life safely, happily and healthily.
+Children are growing up in a world that is constantly changing and it is the duty of all the staff at school in partnership with the parents teach the children transferable life skills.
+We teach children about the world around them, relationships, emotions, reproduction and health, as well as transferable skills to help with life.
+We consistently promote the British values and our school values.

 Barnes Primary School teaches personal development in a wide range of ways throughout the children’s school lives.
 For example:

-- Specialist staff working with individuals or groups
+- specialist staff working with individuals and groups;

 Please click here to see the curriculum map for personal development.